 We seek to accomplish this mission by:

-- Developing research in two areas of intervention, on the prevention of youth violence and crime and another on youth access to justice.
+- Developing research in two areas of intervention: the prevention of youth violence and crime and youth access to justice.
+Email us at email@example.com

-- Working as a collaborative platform from which the best practices and lessons learned from civil society, academia, government and private corporations from across the Americas and beyond are put to the service of the two referred areas of intervention.
+- Providing a collaborative platform for groups from civil society, academia, government and private corporations across the Americas to meet and share best practices and lessons learned regarding our two areas of intervention.
+Email us at firstname.lastname@example.org

 - Progressively building up a trust fund to finance the development of the two areas of intervention.

-- To become a key resource for any organization with an interest in youth violence and justice.
+- To become a key informational resource for any organization with an interest in youth violence and justice.

 In 2013, the ideaborn Foundation, a non-profit organization based in Medellin, Colombia, launched a program with the aim of using arts and sports as a tool to prevent youth violence and social exclusion in the Americas, from Alaska to Patagonia.
 To achieve the program’s goals, the creation of a new, independent organization was proposed to serve as a collaborative platform between public administration, civil society organizations, academia and the private sector.
 The new entity’s mission would be the promotion of programs related to youth violence and social exclusion in the Americas, as well as to facilitate young people’s access to justice.

-As a result of this decision, the American Fund for the Prevention of Juvenile Violence and Access to Justice (Remember Youth Fund) was founded in Washington, DC in 2017 as an independent, non-profit organization.
+As a result, the American Fund for the Prevention of Juvenile Violence and Access to Justice (Remember Youth Fund) was founded in Washington, DC in 2017 as an independent, non-profit organization.

 Administration and Board